bckohan/django-enum/doc/source/usage.rst

     # set to a valid EnumType value
     obj.non_strict = '1'
-    obj.full_clean()

-    # when accessed from the db or after clean, will be the primitive value
+    # when accessed will be the primitive value
     assert obj.non_strict == '1'
     assert isinstance(obj.non_strict, str)
     assert not isinstance(obj.non_strict, StrictExample.EnumType)